evez12/InternIntelligence_USER_LOGIN_FUNCTIONALITY/README.md

 # Register and Login System with Spring Security
 This repository contains a Spring Boot application that demonstrates a secure user registration and login system using Spring Security.
-The project showcases best practices for implementing authentication and authorization in a web application.
+The project implements authentication and authorisation in web applications.

 ## Problem Description